department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2024-03-usability-testing-rd2-at/conversation-guide.md

 Today we are trying to learn how a Veteran might use this product if they were on their own.
 Part of understanding how well this product works is to know what you, the user, are thinking and feeling while you are using it.
 As much as possible today, we would like you to say aloud anything you are thinking or feeling no matter how significant or insignificant you may think it is.
 Imagine that you are doing the tasks today and I am on the phone with you and can’t see your screen.

 _\[for MHV users\]_ This is going to look slightly familiar, but please remember that this is a new design we are testing and some elements you might expect to be there will not and some you don’t expect will.
+I would like you to treat this entire website like it were not MHV at all.

 Since we are trying to make this experience as realistic as possible, you may notice that at the top right the name Jamie.
 If this were your page, it would be your name, but for today you will notice Jamie at the top of your screen.